 - a) A double bridle with cavesson noseband i.e. bridoon and curb with curb chain (made of metal or leather or a combination), (Cover for curb "chain" can be made of leather, rubber or sheep skin) is permitted, as authorized in Annex A. Use of double bridles during Dressage test allowed for 4\ and 5\ competitions only.
 Bridoon and curb must be made of metal and/or rigid plastic and may be covered with rubber/latex.
 The lever arm of the curb bit is limited to ten centimetres (10 cm) (length below the mouth piece).
 The upper cheek must not be longer than the lower cheek.
-If the curb has a sliding mouthpiece, the lever arm of the curb bit below the mouth piece should not measure more than ten centimetres (10 cm) when the mouth piece is at the uppermost position.
-Curb "chain" can be made of metal or sheep skin.
+If the curb has a sliding mouthpiece, the lever arm of the curb bit below the mouth piece is at the uppermost position.
+Curb "chain" can be made of metal or leather or a combination.
+Cover for curb "chain" can be made of leather, rubber or sheep skin.
 The diameter of the mouthpiece of the bridoon and/or curb must be such so as not to hurt the Horse.
-Minimum diameter of mouthpiece to be twelve millimetres (12 mm) for curb bit and ten millimetres (10 mm) for bridoon bit. - b) A snaffle bridle of which the bit is made of metal, rubber or plastic material is also permitted as authorised in Annex A. Snaffles are permitted and must have a minimum diameter of fourteen millimetres (14 mm).
+Minimum diameter of mouthpiece to be twelve millimetres (12 mm) for curb bit and ten millimetres (10 mm) for bridoon bit. - b) A snaffle bridle of which the bit is made of metal, flexible rubber or synthetic, or plastic or leather material is also permitted as authorised in Annex A. Snaffles are permitted and must have a minimum diameter of fourteen millimetres (14 mm).
 For Ponies the minimum diameter shall be ten millimetres (10 mm).
 The diameter of the mouthpiece is measured adjacent to the rings or the cheeks of the mouthpiece.
-The reins must be attached to the bit. - c) The bridle must be made entirely of leather, except for a small disc of sheepskin, which may be used under the intersection of the two leather straps of a crossed noseband. - d) A breast plate may be used. - e) Ear hoods are permitted for all Events and may also provide noise reduction.
+The reins must be attached to the bit. - c) The bridle must be made entirely of leather or leather-like material, except for a small disc of soft padding, which may be used under the intersection of the two leather straps of a crossed noseband, on the poll or underneath the noseband.

+- d) A breast plate may be used. - e) Ear hoods are permitted for all Events and may also provide noise reduction.
 However, ear hoods must allow for ears to move freely and must not cover the Horse's eyes and ear plugs are not permitted (with the exception of prize giving ceremonies).
 The ear hoods should be discreet in colour and design.
 Ear hoods may not be attached to the noseband.